elvisvarghese96/trading-app/README.md

 ⚙️ How It Works

-Load the Polygon API key from a .env file
+Load the Polygon API key from a .env file.
-Call the /v3/reference/tickers endpoint to fetch stock tickers Store results in memory and handle pagination with next_url Save results into tickers.csv with fields
+Call the /v3/reference/tickers endpoint to fetch stock tickers.
+Store results in memory and handle pagination with next_url.
+Save results into tickers.csv with fields.